CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 (c) to the extent that justice requires enforcement in view of material change of position in reliance on the promise.

 >Important to consider Executory Contract in a context of deterministically executable Smart Contracts.
-Determine relevance of the concepts and sub-processes of non-full performance, circumstances non anticipated by parties (but informed afterward by oracles?) fair and equitable terms, enforcement by "justice" in view of material change of position in reliance on the promise, in relation with AAS acts and their consequences under an AALE process, and whether attribution to promisor and/or promisee changes something.
+Determine _**relevance of the concepts and sub-processes of non-full performance, circumstances non anticipated by parties (but informed afterward by oracles?) fair and equitable terms, enforcement by "justice" in view of material change of position in reliance on the promise, in relation with AAS acts and their consequences under an AALE process**_, and whether _**attribution to promisor and/or promisee changes something.**_

 ### § 90.
 Promise Reasonably Inducing Action or Forbearance